cradlebio/custom-predictor-template/README.md

 4. Run `uv run pre-commit install` to install the pre-commit hooks that provide linting and typechecking of the Python code.

-5. Run `uv run build-docker-image` to build a docker image of the predictor.
-This needs [Docker Engine](https://docs.docker.com/engine/) (Docker CE) or [Docker Desktop](https://docs.docker.com/desktop/) to be installed.
+5. Run `uv run build-docker-image` to build a docker image containing the custom predictor.
+This needs
+   [Docker Engine](https://docs.docker.com/engine/) (Docker CE) or [Docker Desktop](https://docs.docker.com/desktop/) to be installed.

-   1. The created image will have the same name as the predictor, in this case "custom-predictor-template".
+   1. The created image will have the same name as the custom predictor, in this case "custom-predictor-template".
 It can then be run as follows (with the "subseq" input parameter set to the string "E"):